slowernews/wisdom-tldr/README.md

 > *'Everyone you will ever meet knows something you don’t.' -- Bill Nye*

 ===
-###On planning and adapting
+###On planning

-Plan ahead BUT don't overthink.
+Plan ahead, make the decisions right now.
+When in the moment of making the decision, you have already done it.
+BUT don't overthink.

 > *'All battles are won or lost before they are ever fought.' -- Sun Tzu*

 > *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*

+===
+###On adapting

+Plans are not static.
+Adapt or die.

+> *'The moment you rigidly follow a plan set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*

 ===
 ###On settling